arapawa/eight-wolves/README.md

 #### Uploading Challenges ####
 Once you have both files imported and the table is populated, click the Upload button for each client and the application will upload the challenge to that client platform.

+If there is an error uploading the challenge, the table row will turn red and display the error message from the API.
+(Note: sometimes the error message received from the API is not helpful.
+Sorry.)

 ### Getting Started Developing ###